Design Thinking Facilitation

 The details

-• Workshops range from 1.5 hours to full-day, or split over the course of several days.
+• Workshops range from 1.5 hours to full-day sessions, or can be split over several days.
 They are customizable to your settings and needs.

-• I’ve facilitated workshops for 5-500+ people.
-We can tailor it to your audience and needs and goals.
+• I’ve facilitated workshops for 5- 500+ people.
+We can tailor it to your audience, needs, and goals.

-• Please reach out with what you’re looking for assistance for facilitation with—we will discuss and I will tailor a workshop or facilitation offering that suits your specific needs.
+• Please reach out with what you’re looking for—we will discuss and I will tailor a workshop or facilitation offering that suits your specific needs.

 • Christina Stanton, First Peoples Worldwide